Huyngo113/My-Angular-Todo-App/README.md

-# MyAngularTodoApp-Follow the instructions of the author Devstackr on Youtube
+# MyAngularTodoApp-This is an Angular practice exercise-Follow the instructions of the author Devstackr on Youtube

 Youtube: https://www.youtube.com/channel/UCbwsS1m4Hib6R-9F1alus_A